 High-intensity interval training (HIIT) describes any workout that alternates between intense bursts of activity and fixed periods of less-intense activity or even complete rest.
 It is without question one of the most effective and efficient ways to burn fat and boost aerobic capacity, but what most people don't realize is that it doesn't have to be high impact.
 If you're nursing an injury (or want to prevent injury), you can still reap the fat-burning, metabolism-boosting benefits of a HIIT workout, but with low impact moves.

 This quick workout plan was designed to help you push to your max without pounding your joints.
-You don’t need a single piece of equipment or a lot of space (and you won’t be bothering your neighbors with loud, thumping jumps), so this "quiet cardio" routine is perfect for a hotel room or small apartment.
+You don’t need a single piece of equipment or a lot of space (and you won’t be bothering your neighbors with loud, thumping jumps), so this at routine is perfect for a hotel room or small apartment.

 How it works: Three days per week, do 1 set of every exercise in the circuit, performing each move at maximum intensity for 45 seconds, followed by 15 seconds of active recovery (step side to side or walk around the room to catch your breath).
 Complete 2 to 4 total rounds, depending on how much time and energy you have.

 Total Time: up to 15 minutes

 Stand with feet wider than hip-width apart.
 Bend right knee into a side lunge, extending left leg and pointing left foot, driving left arm forward and right arm back with elbows bent.

 Staying low in squat position, quickly shift weight to left leg, lowering into a left side lunge, bending left knee and pointing right foot.
 Swing right arm forward and left arm back.
 Repeat "skating" from side to side as quickly as possible for 45 seconds.

 Stand tall with feet hip-width apart, arms extended overhead.